Getting paid to write articles from home, especially getting paid to write about what you love, is a dream job for a lot of us.

-Asimov’s name is universally associated to science fiction and they are much acclaimed by the international community.
+Asimov’s name is universally associated with science fiction and they are much acclaimed by the international community.

 21. The Christian Science Monitor – $200 to $225 per post

 The Christian Science Monitor writes about everything contemporary, and they tend to have a slight national focus.

 22. High Country News – $0.50 to $1.50 per word

-The rate is $.50 to $1.50 a word (which is impressive considering that they are a not for profit organization), with a cap on 2,400 words.
+The rate is $.50 to $1.50 a word (which is impressive considering that they are a not-for-profit organization), with a cap on 2,400 words.

-23. The Sun Magazine – up to $2500 per post
+23. The Sun Magazine – up to $2000 per post

 The Sun Magazine is an elegant magazine with a huge slant on literary stuff.

 24. The Nation – $150 to $500 per post

-25. Salon – $100 per post
+25. Salon – Pay unknown

 26. Cracked – $50 to $200 per post